ThinkBigAnalytics/scalding-workshop/Workshop.md

 This workshop/tutorial takes you through the basic principles of writing data analysis applications with [Scalding](https://github.com/twitter/scalding), a Scala API that wraps [Cascading](http://www.cascading.org/).
 Expect this workshop to take 3 hours or more, if you do all parts of the exercises.
 I certainly encourage you to experiment.

 I assume you have already completed the setup instructions in the [README](README.html).
 These instructions walk you through a series of exercises.
 The exercises have a corresponding Scalding script (Scala source file).
-We use a convention of adding a number suffix to the name to indicate the order of the exercises.
+I used a convention of adding a number suffix to the name to indicate the order of the exercises.
 Note that some of these exercises are adapted from the Tutorial examples that are part of the Scalding Github repo, where noted.

 This document will explain many features of the Scalding and Cascading.
 The scripts themselves contain additional details.
 The Scalding and Cascading documentation has more information than we can cover here:

 * [Cascading Documentation](http://www.cascading.org/documentation/), especially the [Cascading User Guide](http://www.cascading.org/documentation/) and the [Javadocs](http://docs.cascading.org/cascading/2.0/javadoc/).
 * [Scalding Wiki](https://github.com/twitter/scalding/wiki).
 * Scalding Scaladocs are not online, but they can be built from the [Scalding Repo](https://github.com/twitter/scalding).
-For convenience, we have included these files in the workshop as `api.zip`.
+For convenience, I have included these files in the workshop as `api.zip`.
 Unzip the file and open the [index](api/index.html).
 * [Movie Recommendations](http://blog.echen.me/2012/02/09/movie-recommendations-and-more-via-mapreduce-and-scalding/) is a fantastic blog post with detailed, non-trivial examples using Scalding.
 * [Scalding Example Project](https://github.com/snowplow/scalding-example-project) is a full example designed to run on Hadoop, specifically on Amazon's EMR (Elastic MapReduce) platform.